Kangaroo Australia’s Iconic Hopping Marvels

 Video of Kangaroo Drowning Dog

-Kangaroos are generally safe from predators due to their size and powerful kicks; however, young kangaroos can be vulnerable to eagles, dingoes, foxes and some dog breeds.
+Kangaroos are generally safe from predators due to their size speed and powerful kicks.
+However, young kangaroos can be vulnerable to threats from eagles, dingoes, foxes and certain dog breeds.
 If pursued by a predator, kangaroos may attempt flight into waterways and may use their clawed forepaws to grab and drown the assailant.
 Kangaroos rarely succumb to illnesses in their natural habitats.
 Droughts, motor vehicle accidents, hunting and intentional culling by the government have caused the highest mortality rates for this species.

 How Many Kangaroos in Australia?
 Are Kangaroos Endangered?